Git Style Guide

 Pros:

-• Easier to see what you are working on from the log since it’s always at the top.
+• It is easier to see what you are working on from the log since it’s always at the top.

 Cons: